Dead Man Walking

-I would only be easing into my day: making coffee, toasting bread, listening to poetry and jazz or classical music on Antenna 2 radio station.
+I would only be easing into my day: making coffee, toasting bread, listening to poetry and jazz or classical music on Portugal's Antena 2 radio station.

 Bom dia.
 Good day.

-How could I feel overwhelmed by work on my land when my much older neighbor persevered on his and was so generous with advice, even his handmade tools, for me?
+How could I feel overwhelmed by work on my land when my much older neighbor persevered on his and was so generous with advice, and even his handmade hoe and scythe, for me?

-Because of his longevity in our Portuguese village, he may have walked past my house longer than I had been alive.
+Because of his longevity in our village, at 80, he may have walked past my house longer than I had been alive.
 I am 66.

 A year ago, my neighbor stopped the clock of his own volition.